BernhardtD/vue-sorted-table/README.md

 </SortedTable>
 ```

 The `SortLink` tag adds a link to sort the provided data.
-In the case the value of `name` property is the current
+In the case the `name` property value is the current
-sorting, the component adds a sort icon, depending on the actual order (ascending or descending):
+sorting, the component adds a sort icon, depending on the actual order:
 ```html
 <SortLink name="id">ID</SortLink>
 ```